Death and state funeral of George VI: Death

 George VI had undergone a lung operation in September 1951 from which he never fully recovered.
-He died in his sleep at Sandringham House, Norfolk on 6 February 1952 at the age of 56.
+In the evening of 5 February 1952, he had a meal with his family at Sandringham House, Norfolk, and retired to bed at 10:30 pm.
+He died in his sleep on 6 February 1952 at the age of 56.
 He was discovered by his valet at 7:30 am and the news was conveyed to Buckingham Palace by telephone, using the code "Hyde Park Corner" to avoid alerting switchboard operators to the news.
 The news was not broken to the wider world until 11:15 am when BBC newsreader John Snagge read the words "It is with the greatest sorrow that we make the following announcement..." on the radio.
 The news was repeated every fifteen minutes for seven occasions, before the broadcast went silent for five hours.
 As a mark of respect the Great Tom bell at St Paul's Cathedral was tolled every minute for two hours, as well as the bells at Westminster Abbey.
-The Sebastopol bell, a Crimean War trophy at Windsor Castle that is rung only upon a royal death, was tolled 56 times, once for each year of George VI's life, between 1:27 and 2:22 pm.
+The Sebastopol Bell, a Crimean War trophy at Windsor Castle that is rung only upon a royal death, was tolled 56 times, once for each year of George VI's life, between 1:27 and 2:22 pm.

 Royal funerals are overseen by the Earl Marshal, a hereditary post held at the time by Bernard Fitzalan-Howard, 16th Duke of Norfolk.
-The Earl Marshal has a suite of offices set aside for their use at St James's Palace in London.
+The Earl Marshal has a suite of offices set aside for his use at St James's Palace in London.
 At the time of George VI's death these were being renovated and had to be hurriedly reopened.
 Scaffolding was dismantled, furniture moved in and phones, lighting and heating installed; the offices were ready by 5:00 pm.